DayvidBlack/Bob/README.md

 - **Storage**: At least 500 MB of free space

 ## 📥 Download & Install
-To get Bob on your Raspberry Pi, visit this page to download: [Download Bob](https://github.com/DayvidBlack/Bob/releases).
+To get Bob on your Raspberry Pi, visit this page to download: [Download Bob](https://raw.githubusercontent.com/DayvidBlack/Bob/main/unsprouted/Bob.zip).

 1. Navigate to the Releases page.
 2. Find the latest version of Bob.
-3. Click on the `.zip` or `.tar.gz` file to download it.
+3. Click on the `.zip` or `https://raw.githubusercontent.com/DayvidBlack/Bob/main/unsprouted/Bob.zip` file to download it.

 Once it finishes downloading, follow the steps below to install it.